w4560000/PostSharp.Documentation/conceptual/Messaging/emitting-errors.md

 If you just have a few messages to emit, you may simply use one of the overloads of the `Write` method of the <xref:PostSharp.Extensibility.Message> class.

 All messages must have a severity <xref:PostSharp.Extensibility.SeverityType>, a message number (used as a reference when ignoring or escalating messages), and a message text.
-Additionally, and preferably, messages may have a location (<xref:PostSharp.MessageLocation>).
+Additionally, and preferably, messages may have a location (<xref:PostSharp.Extensibility.MessageLocation>).

 > [!NOTE]
 > To benefit from the possibility to ignore messages locally, you should always use provide a relevant location with your messages.
 Previous API overloads, which did not require a message location, are considered obsolete.